xamarin/xamarin-forms-samples/WorkingWithMaps/README.md

 ---
 name: Xamarin.Forms - Working with Maps
-description: "This sample relates to the Working with Maps in Xamarin.Forms doc #ui #map"
+description: "This sample relates to the Working with Maps in Xamarin.Forms doc"
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+extensions:
+    tags:
+    - map
+    - ui
 urlFragment: workingwithmaps
 ---
 # Working with maps in Xamarin.Forms